Lixiyao-meow/Reinforcement-Learning-for-2048/README.md

 This repository contains:
 1. Policy Neural Network
-2. Monte Carlo Game Search
+2. Monte Carlo Tree Search

 The Neural Network did not give a satisfying result, but Monte Carlo Tree Search has outstanding performance in 2048 game playing.